ceramicstudio/ceramic-workshop/README.md

 # Aragon Hackathon 2023 workshop

-This repository contains a simple application used during the Ceramic workshop at Aragon Hackathon 2023.
+This repository contains a simple application used during the Ceramic workshop at EthBoston.
 You can also find the [slides used for the workshop](https://docs.google.com/presentation/d/1F7Y398B8aj7I_NRegr1VqqCghy8afWgDKPENBWErgiE/edit#slide=id.g22cc2664486_0_215).
 We will not be maintaining this repository beyond the workshop.

 ## Setting up